WenZhuang/WebDemo/README.md

 ![][3]

-when you input a username that does not equels "wenzhuang" or a password does not equels "123",then you click on the POST button,there will be a message says that you have failed to pass the verication.
+when you input a username that does not equels "wenzhuang" or a password does not equels "123",then you click on the POST button,there will be a message says that you have failed to pass the verification.

 ![][4]